getsentry/sentry.engineering/data/blog/boosting-ios-session-replay-performance-with-view-renderer-v2.md

 **This is essentially what we are doing with Session Replay on Mobile!**

 Instead of having a full screen recording, which is resource-heavy, we capture a screenshot every second instead.
 Every 5 seconds, these frames are combined into a video segment at `1 Hz`, creating a stop-motion-like recording.
 These video segments are then uploaded to Sentry and stitched into a full session replay.
+And as a developer, you get insight into the actions taken by the user and how the app reacted, with low overhead.
+Great trade off for a debugging tool.

 Now that we know how frame rates work, let’s dive deeper into the actual problem we had to tackle.